JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 However, after seeing the PAs calculate totals by hand, I decided to create and add a 2nd worksheet to the project.
 I named this worksheet TotalsBoard, and it automatically calculates and updates staffing numbers as PAs enter or delete associate logins.

-Similarly, I noticed that the associates that help the PAs with staffing were typing roles and logins one-by-one, and then sending this information to other parties via messaging app.
+I also noticed that the associates that help the PAs with staffing were typing roles and logins one-by-one, and then sending this information to other parties via messaging app.
 For example, they type: [Lanes 18-25: PG: brandon, WS: joseag, Supplies: estefania].
 This is time-consuming and error-prone, which is why I decided to create and add a 3rd worksheet to the project.
 I named this worksheet CleanTextSheet, and it automatically gathers, cleans, and displays staffing information in a simple text format.

 ## Why it Matters